ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 visual and physical effects of the simulation.
 Pre-made weather profiles are available in all of the monoDrive client versions which can be sent to the simulator to configure the current weather conditions.
-Additionally, the monoDrive Scene Editor provides an interactive way of changing weather conditions and saving them to configuration files.
+Additionally, the monoDrive Scenario Editor provides an interactive way of changing weather conditions and saving them to configuration files.

 <p class="img_container">